The Beautiful Beaches of Falmouth’s Coast

 This Falmouth beach is just a short walk from the Palmer House Inn.
 It features public showers, a concession stand and is host to the Ellen T. Mitchell Bathhouse, where residents and visitors may purchase Falmouth beach stickers.
 Surf Drive Beach faces Martha’s Vineyard and Vineyard Sound.
 A one-day parking fee of $10. can be purchased at the gate.
 Surf Drive Beach is handicapped accessible.

 This beach is located on Buzzards Bay and has a tidal creek containing pure sand and many “critters”, that are interesting to watch.
 Wood neck beach is visited by an ice cream truck, has portable toilets and is handicapped accessible.
 Beach stickers are required.

 This beach does not have lifeguards, restrooms or changing facilities.
 Also, it is not handicapped accessible.
 However, it is one of the most romantic, secluded locations on Cape Cod.
 It has been the site of many marriage proposals.
 If you wish to see a magnificent Cape Cod sunset, The Knob is the place to go.
 This “off the beaten path beach”, is located in Sippewissett, and can be difficult to find, so be sure to ask Pat or Bill for directions.

 After a day of fun, sand and surf relax at the Palmer House Inn.
-While all of our rooms have their own relaxing and romantic charm we recommend the Theodore Roosevelt room for its charm, mahogany canopy bed and Jacuzzi-style tub; and the Henry James Penthouse for its elegance, plush pillows and Jacuzzi-style tub.
+While all of our rooms have their own relaxing and romantic charm we recommend the Theodore Roosevelt room for its charm, mahogany canopy bed and jetted tub; and the Henry James Penthouse for its elegance, plush pillows and jetted tub.

 Previous beach reviews